yiungyiung/Backend/README.md

 - **Analyst**: Read-only access to certain endpoints.
 - **Vendor**: Limited access for managing responses and vendor-related tasks.

+You're right; setting up the database and applying migrations are crucial steps.
+Here's the revised **Running the Application** section with these additions:

+---

 ## Running the Application

 1. **Clone the Repository**: